 Perennially popular since its release in 1999

-The first edition shiny Charizard is particularly valued, not only for its age, limited availability, and the recognisable image of one of Pokémon’s much-loved mascots, but because of a printing error that removed the shadow of the fiery dragon from the card’s image.
-Most cards showing the error were corrected or removed from sale, leaving these ‘shadowless’ Charizards all the more unique.
+The first edition shiny Charizard is particularly valued, not only for its age, limited availability, and the recognisable image of one of Pokémon’s much-loved mascots, but because of a printing error that removed the shadow from around the card’s image box.
+Most cards with the error were corrected or removed from sale, leaving these ‘shadowless’ Charizards all the more unique.

 MASTER’S KEY PRIZE CARD